-Maybe it’s the cooler air, or the scent of ripe apples ready to be picked… whatever the reason, autumn is a season that whets the appetite and excites the taste buds.
-It’s simply a pleasure to sit down with some friends and share a glass of Novello wine as you carefully peel a roasted chestnut, taking care not to scald your fingers.
-You can also delve into the culinary kaleidoscope of country festivals and fairs that, here in Trentino, revolve around polenta, Teroldego and Marzemino wine and, of course, apples.
+AUTUMN 2019 - There’s something about autumn that excites the taste buds and whets the appetite.
+The air is cooler and filled with the scent of ripe apples and the grape harvest and it’s simply a pleasure to sit down with some friends and share a glass of Novello wine as you carefully peel a roasted chestnut, taking care not to scald your fingers.
+Discover the culinary kaleidoscope of harvest festivals and country fairs that, here in Trentino, revolve around polenta, Teroldego and Marzemino wine and, of course, apples.

-September also marks the beginning of the desmontegade, an ancient ritual where cows, calves and goats are led back to the valleys by their herders after having spent the entire summer in the high mountain pastures.
-This procession is today accompanied by the ringing of cowbells, the bright colours that adorn the animals themselves and the aroma of the mountain cheese the herders carry with them.
+September also marks the beginning of the desmontegade, an ancient ritual where cows, calves and goats are driven back to the valleys by their herders after having spent the entire summer in the high mountain pastures.
+This boisterous parade is today accompanied by the clanging of cowbells, the flowers and bright ribbons adorning the animals themselves and the aroma of the mountain cheese the cowherds carry with them.

 Then of course there are the apple and grape harvests and the hunt for mushrooms in the woods: these traditions renew the link between the people and the land and make one feel like a small part of something much greater, something wrought from passion, taste and attention to the little things.
 Savour the pleasure of tradition in Trentino.